 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Whitefish and cilantro: they seem to have been made for one another, and this dish is proof.
 The cream, onions, garlic, and lime juice all contribute to a tasty mixture that bathes the fish in a fresh, attractive, bright green sauce.

 This recipe is a little unusual for a Mexican dish; baked foods are not all that common in that country (ovens tend to be used only on special occasions), and the cilantro here is cooked, which is rare.
 The herb loses a lot of the intensity of its flavor and aroma with high heat, but in this case, there is more than enough cilantro in the dish to make up for that.
 Contrary to what many people think, cilantro stems are just as tasty as the plant’s leaves—and we use both in this dish.

-Melt the butter in a medium-sized skillet.
-Sauté the chopped onion and garlic in the butter for about 5 minutes, stirring often, until the onion is translucent, but not browned.
+Melt butter in a medium-sized skillet.
+Sauté chopped onion and garlic for about 5 minutes, stirring often, until onion is translucent.

-Place the sautéed onions and garlic, the cream, the salt, the lime juice, and the chopped cilantro into a blender.
+Place sautéed onions and garlic, crema, salt, lime juice, and cilantro into a blender.
 Process until you have a soft green sauce.

 Use Caution When Blending Hot Ingredients

 Steam expands quickly in a blender, and can cause ingredients to splatter everywhere or cause burns.
 To prevent this, fill the blender only one-third of the way up, vent the top, and cover with a folded kitchen towel while blending.